symfony/symfony-docs/components/routing/introduction.rst

    ``GET``, ``POST``, ...).

 .. versionadded:: 2.2
-    The hostname was added in Symfony 2.2
+    Host matching support was added in Symfony 2.2

 Take the following route, which combines several of these ideas::